 You can either do these hectic tasks manually or choose to buy a CRM tool.
 A CRM tool basically handles all your customer and lead information.
 When integrated with marketing software, you can perform lead qualification without having to go through all that manual lead scoring methods.
 Most tools automatically collect and perform analytics on each lead.

 After knowing the steps of lead scoring, you must think that there is umpteen number of ways to go about these steps.
 But luckily we have some efficient tried and tested methods that improve the way you select your leads.
-Let’s take a quick look at them.
+Let’s take a quick look at the lead qualification methods,

 BANT stands for Budget, Authority, Need, and Time.
 It is a framework designed to help you compare the business goals with the lead’s needs.
 The first step is to look into the budget of the lead.
 See whether they are capable of paying/ willing to pay for your product.
 If you are engaging in a B2B business, ensure that the lead you follow has the final authority to say yes to a purchase.